HTTP-RPC/Kilo/README.md

 # Introduction
 HTTP-RPC is an open-source framework for simplifying development of REST applications.
 It allows developers to access REST-based web services using a convenient, RPC-like metaphor while preserving fundamental REST principles such as statelessness and uniform resource access.

-The project currently includes support for consuming web services in Objective-C/Swift, Java, and JavaScript.
-It provides a consistent client API that makes it easy to interact with services regardless of target device or operating system.
+The project currently includes support for consuming web services in Objective-C/Swift, Java (including Android), and JavaScript.
+It provides a consistent, callback-based client API that makes it easy to interact with services regardless of target device or operating system.

+For example, the following code snippets demonstrate how the various client APIs might be used to access a simple web service that returns a friendly greeting:

+_Swift_

+    serviceProxy.invoke("GET", path: "/hello") {(result, error) in
+        print(result) // Prints "Hello, World!"
+    }

+_Java_

+    serviceProxy.invoke("GET", "/hello", (result, exception) -> {
+        System.out.println(result); // Prints "Hello, World!"
+    });

+_JavaScript_

+    serviceProxy.invoke("GET", "/hello", function(result, error) {
+        console.log(result); // Prints "Hello, World!"
+    });

+This guide introduces the HTTP-RPC framework and provides an overview of its key features.
+For examples and additional information, please see [the wiki](https://github.com/gk-brown/HTTP-RPC/wiki).

 # Contents
 * [Service Operations](#service-operations)